Frequency/market practice: Very common. It is usually 50%-100% of the purchase price.

 Frequency/market practice: Key warranties are often excepted (e.g., title, capitalisation, authority).
 Often, tax and specific areas of concern are also excepted, sometimes with specific higher caps.
 Separate caps can be negotiated.

-Frequency/market practice: In terms of common law, it is three years from the date on which a plaintiff became aware of the claim.
+Frequency/market practice: In terms of common law, it is three years from the date on which a claim arises.
 In terms of the agreement, this is a heavily negotiated point and depends on the type of warranty that the limitation seeks to cover.
-This can be anything from six to 24 months for business related warranties and longer for title, tax, environmental and competition-related warranties.
+This can be anything from six to 36 months for business related warranties and longer for title, tax, environmental and competition-related warranties.

-Frequency/market practice: Yes, however any limitations of liability do not apply in the case of fraud.
+Frequency/market practice: Yes, however limitations of liability do not apply in the case of fraud or wilful misrepresentation.
 Common carve-outs also include tax, environmental and competition-related warranties where a longer period is typically agreed.